CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 Flux.Optimise.train!(loss, ps, repeatedly(minibatch, iterations), ADAM(), cb = Flux.throttle(cb, 2))
 ```

-We can see the accuracy rising and obtaining over 98% on training set quite quickly, and on validation and test set we get over 70%.
+We can see the accuracy rising and obtaining over 98% on training set quite quickly, and on test set we get over 70%.

 Last part is inference on test data
 ```@repl mutagenesis